pellcorp/creality-wiki/docs/cartographer.md

 ### Manual Cartographer Calibrate

-It is strongly recommended to disable the camera for these calibration steps, just use the `STOP_CAMERA` macro to do this.
+!!! note

+    Heat soaking the printer a bit before doing calibration is recommended

 1. Run `_SET_KIN_MAX_Z` and move toolhead so that the nozzle so its only a few mm above the bed surface
-2. Run `_CALIBRATE_HEAT_SOAK`, which will heat the bed to 60c, nozzle to 150c and wait 8.5 minutes
+2. Run `_CALIBRATE_PRE_HEAT`, which will heat the bed to 60c, nozzle to 150c and wait 8.5 minutes
 3. Run the `STOP_CAMERA` macro to stop the camera
 4. Run `CARTOGRAPHER_CALIBRATE METHOD=manual`
 Follow the [Paper Test Method](https://www.klipper3d.org/Bed_Level.html#the-paper-test)